-A new year usually means time to detoxify your body after a festive season of drinking and indulging in rich foods for many.
-But detoxifying your body should not be limited to the start of a new year, you can detoxify your body any time and following a sensible detox programme can help you feel a better you.
+It always makes sense to detoxify your body after any long periods of drinking and indulging in rich foods.
+However, you can detoxify your body any time and following a sensible detox programme can help you feel a better you.

-Interestingly, the the British Liver Trust advises those planning to go cold turkey, after a season of heavy alcohol consumption and over-eating to detox throughout the year rather than just the first month of the year.
-The trust says abstaining from alcohol a few days every week throughout the year, rather than just one month, can provide more real health benefits.
+In fact, the British Liver Trust advises those planning to go cold turkey from alcohol should do it a few days every week throughout the year, rather than just one month.
+This method can provide more real health benefits.

 Detoxification basically means ‘cleaning the blood’ in your body.
 This is mainly done by removing impurities from the blood in the liver, where toxins are processed for elimination.
 The body also eliminates toxins through the kidneys, intestines, lungs, lymph and skin.

 When you detoxify your body, it does promote health benefits but it needs the dedication to ensure you get the results you want to achieve.

 There are many approaches to detoxification and which works best depends on you and how you follow the programme.

 One approach is the Indian Ayurvedic Detox diet.
 This has been developed by the Council of Maharishi Ayurveda Physicians.